EnigmaCurry/d.rymcg.tech/tiddlywiki/README.md

 WebDAV server backend with [bfren/docker-nginx](https://github.com/bfren/docker-nginx) and serves only a single TiddlyWiki `index.html` file.
-TiddlyWiki knows what to do when served in this environment, and it will automatically save changes made in the browser back to itself, and replaces the server's `index.html` with the modified version.
+TiddlyWiki knows what to do when served in this environment, and it will automatically save any changes made in the browser, and pushes a modified `index.html` back to the server.

 The default configuration is for a private notebook, protected with a username/password, only viewable and editable by an admin account.
 You